Language selection

 Should I apply for permanent residence for my adopted child, rather than Canadian citizenship?

-• pass on their citizenship to children they may later have abroad; or
+• pass on Canadian citizenship to children born outside Canada

-• apply for a direct grant of citizenship for children they may later adopt abroad.
+• apply for a direct grant of citizenship for adopted people for children they adopt outside Canada

 Did you find what you were looking for?